Serving the Citizens of Iowa . . . in all 99 Counties!

 Nurse Anesthesia Program

 The University of Iowa's College of Nursing offers the only Doctor of Nursing Practice (DNP) in Anesthesia Nursing Program in the entire state with the purpose of educating nurse anesthetists to take care of Iowans.
 Our graduate program is designed for RNs with a minimum of a bachelor's degree in Nursing (BSN, BAN) who wish to pursue a career as a nurse anesthetist (CRNA) and prepares expert clinicians to be leaders for the profession of nurse anesthesia and the U.S. healthcare system.
-Our DNP Program is jointly sponsored by UI's College of Nursing and the Roy J. and Lucille A. Carver College of Medicine, Department of Anesthesia.
+Our DNP Program is jointly sponsored by UI's College of Nursing and the Roy J. and Lucille A. Carver College of Medicine's Department of Anesthesia.
 It is accredited by the CCNE and COA.
 The U.S. News & World Report recently ranked the University of Iowa's nurse anesthesia program at No. 9 compared to all other public and private university programs in the United States.

 Cormac O'Sullivan, PhD, CRNA, ARNP, Nurse Anesthesia Program Director